Lake County, Oregon: Geography

 Lake County ranges in elevation from 4130 to 8446 ft.
 The highest point in Lake County is Crane Mountain.
 The mountain is located 6 mi north of the California border.
 Lake County has six other peaks with elevations above 8000 ft, all located in the southern half of the county.
 Hager Mountain is the highest peak in the northern part of the county.

 The area includes alkali lakes, high desert scrub, and forests of Western Juniper, Ponderosa Pine, and Lodgepole Pine in the hills and mountains.
 There are also several unusual geologic features and good areas for rockhounding and geological touring.

 Lost Forest Research Natural Area is a protected relic forest closely associated with the Christmas Valley Sand Dunes in northeastern Lake County.
 Fossil Lake is an area nearby where many fossils of prehistoric animals have been identified.
 Glass Buttes is an obsidian complex in the extreme northeast corner of the county.
 Crack in the Ground, northeast of Christmas Valley is a long fissure with ice in its floor year round.
 Big Hole, Hole-in-the-Ground, and Fort Rock are ancient maar craters in the northwestern part of the county.

+The southern portion of the county was designated as a dark-sky preserve by DarkSky International in 2024.